 They are the group of viruses that are also responsible for severe diseases such as Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV).
 A novel coronavirus (nCoV) is a new strain that has not been previously identified in humans.

-It can take up to 14 days for symptoms of the virus to show.
+It can take from 5 to 14 days for symptoms of the virus to show.